 With every country across the globe now scrambling to find a vaccine or pharmaceutical drug to prevent, treat, or even cure COVID-19, there now seems to be more of a focus on the unconventional: cannabis.

-Well, before we get into that, let’s first look at what COVID-19 actually is and what it does the body…
+Well, before we get into that, let’s first look at what COVID-19 actually is and what it does to the body.

 What is COVID-19 and What Does It Do to Our Bodies?